-Brian Russ Law, Inc. is a United States trademark legal firm centered on helping corporations build and protect their brands.
+Brian Russ Law, Inc. is a United States trademark law firm centered on helping corporations build and protect their brands.
 We understand the need to distinguish your brand from your competition.
-A small business owner and serial entrepreneur, lawyer Brian recognizes the difficulties of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with businesses across the United States work through common trademark issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+A small business owner and serial entrepreneur, lawyer Brian recognizes the struggles of small business owners and how securing brand protection is vital when setting your business apart from the competition.
+Brian works with businesses across the USA work through common trademarking issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
 If you’re looking for top-notch trademark legal support in Hamilton Square, New Jersey, then you’ve come to the right place.

 Hamilton Square’s Trademark Attorney

 Small businesses should spend their time running their enterprise and not getting distracted with the intricacies of trademark law, which should be left to a trademark lawyer.
 You can hire a trademark lawyer to help give you peace of mind that your logo is protectable and available for your exclusive use.
 When choosing a lawyer to protect you’re the logo of your corporation, make sure to work with a lawyer who has no problem working in Hamilton Square, like Brian Russ Law, Inc.

 How Can a Trademark Law Firm Empower Your Business?

 A trademark attorney’s role is to help their clients protect their brands.
 A business is the best placed to protect its name before or shortly after its launch.
 The amount of money businesses spend on start-up products and marketing is enormous, and sometimes, they find out that their preferred name can't be used because another competitor has locked up the name.
 Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive market engagement.
 You can save time and legal costs by calling us to conduct a clearance search prior to launching your brand.